Skip to content

 Credential-safety recommendations

-• Do not hardcode tokens or client secrets into scripts, docs, or repositories
+• Do not hardcode access tokens or client secrets into scripts, docs, or repositories

 • For automation, prefer secrets or environment-variable injection

-• For local desktop usage, prefer interactive login
+• For local desktop usage, prefer browser device login

 • Do not paste full auth status output into public channels